Luana-L/Luana-L/README.md

 -->

 <p align="center">
-    <b>Looking for a software engineering intern?
+    <b>Looking for a software engineer?
         <a href="https://www.linkedin.com/in/luana-liao/">Let's connect!</a>
     </b>
 </p>